 Homework—First Week

-I remember it as being a list of 330, which is more than what I have below.
-I've tried very hard to chronicle what must have been on it, but that was >40 years ago.
-Many—the ones within our facility (ZJX)—are obvious and easy.
-The common ones outside our facility that we used routinely (the fixes on routes to high density destinations, for instance) are, too, but at some point, the line between what I knew in Jacksonville and what I knew in Chicago becomes blurred (there were several dozen identifiers frequently used that were common to both).
-In either case, I learned many more after I got down on the floor.
+Many—the ones within the facility (ZJX)—were obvious and easy to put on the list.
+The common ones outside the facility that we used routinely (the fixes on routes to high density destinations, for instance) were, too, but at some point, the line between what I knew in Jacksonville and what I knew in Chicago has become blurred (there were several dozen identifiers frequently used that were common to both—ORD, MDW, DTW, ROD, LAF, CGT, as examples).
+Moreover, I never saw some of the ZJX identifiers again after I left (SSC, PAM, NRB, for examples).
+In any case, I learned many more after I got down on the floor.
+And once I started in Chicago in 1973, hundreds more.
+I’ve estimated that by the time I retired, I probably had a working vocabulary of more than 1,500 identifiers.
+It’s possible it was more than that.

 (mouse over identifer to decode)